ceford/j4xdemos-data-jdocmanual/manuals/developer/en/mvc-examples/my-walks-part-2-the-administrator-code.md

 ```

 In this case the filter tools bar will contain a text search form field
-and a status form fiel.
+and a status form field.
 You could add more fields - for example a
 toilets form field.
 If you do, you also have to make an entry in the
 model, covered next.
 Notice that a change in the list limit filter field
-will trigger imediate form submission.
+will trigger immediate form submission.

 ### The Model File - Model/MywalksModel